 Relational Academia receives the AMS Impact Award, supporting research projects striving to answer questions of concern to the community at UBC.

-Relational Academia is interviewed by Justin Kang about U.S. PhDs in Canadian universities.
+Relational Academia is interviewed by Justin Kong about U.S. PhDs in Canadian universities.

 François Lachapelle presented his paper The Canadianization movement revisited: Canadian professoriate, envy-league, and the social sciences